How do I open my computer case?

 Screwless computer cases

 There are several techniques on how computer and case manufacturers develop a screwless entry chassis.
-Therefore, keep in mind that the below steps may not apply to your computer case.
+Therefore, keep in mind that the steps below may not apply to your computer case.

 As mentioned earlier, screwless computer cases work by using buttons, levers, or push arms.
 For example, NEC, Dell, and other major computer manufacturers used a popular screwless entry case where a single thumbscrew is removed from the back right side of the computer case, and while the computer is on its side, press and hold in two small levers on the top and bottom and push the side towards the back of the case.